laynefyc/php-monitor/README.md

 	composer update --ignore-platform-reqs
 	````
 2. The project can set data storage mode and supports mysql, mongodb, SQLite.
-Set in configuration file 'Src / config / config.
-PHP',The information is as follows:
+Set in configuration file `src/config/config.php`,The information is as follows:

 	````php
     // 'save' => [